Skip to main content

 Monthly $20 $1.67

-Ultimately, the cost of Jardiance on Medicare depends on the specifics of your Medicare Part D plan.
-Factors that may influence your cost of Jardiance include whether you qualify for the Extra Help program and the coverage phase you’re in.
+Ultimately, the cost of Jardiance on Medicare depends on the specifics of your Medicare Part D plan or Medicare Advantage Plan.
+Factors that may influence your cost of Jardiance include whether you qualify for the Extra Help program, the coverage phase you’re in, and your deductible.
 Copays will also vary by plan formulary, choice of pharmacy, and other factors.

-If you’re wondering whether you can save on Jardiance with coupons, the good news is that you can—even those with drug coverage through Medicare Part D. However, you might not be able to double dip by using both.
+If you’re wondering whether you can save on Jardiance with coupons, the good news is that you can—even those with drug coverage through Medicare Part D. However, Medicare enrollees might not be able to double-dip by using both.
 It’s a good idea to ask a pharmacist to compare what Jardiance would cost with a coupon versus with Medicare to ensure you save as much as possible.

 With a SingleCare prescription discount card, you can access Jardiance coupons to use at your preferred pharmacy.
-At the time this article was written, Jardiance was available for $526.69 for 30, 25 mg tablets.
-That’s about $300 less than the average retail cost.
+At the time this article was written, Jardiance was available with a coupon for as low as $528 for 30, 25 mg tablets.
+That’s about $340 less than the average retail cost of $867.

 Jardiance is a high-cost drug.
 But it’s also necessary for many patients with Type 2 diabetes.
 Fortunately, there are ways to save.